NPLPackages/paracraft/script/apps/Aries/Creator/Game/ParacraftFilters.md

   - "CodeBlockEditorOpened": nil, custom code block editor
   - "CustomCodeBlockClicked": false, determine whether code block can be opened
   - "OnCodeBlockLineStep": locationInfo: in format of "filename:line:"
+- player rules
+  -"OnPlayerRuleChange": when player rule register or unregister

 ## Adding New filters
 If you want to add new filters to paracraft, you can either start a new issue on github or send us a pull request with your code.